wafiyasadiq/Beastboard--Mr-Beast-YouTube-Dashboard/README.md

-# Beastboard--Mr-Beast-YouTube-Dashboard
-This project consists of the famous youtuber Mr Beast's YouTube channel analysis, from the YouTube API integration to Power BI dashboard.

 # 🧠 BeastBoard: MrBeast YouTube Dashboard

 Welcome to **BeastBoard** — a data-driven visual analysis of MrBeast's YouTube channel built using **Python**, **MySQL**, and **Power BI**.